benCoomes/inst-rent/README.md

 ### index.html
 Includes all dependencies, including the javascript files that define views.
 Sets the page header and the view pane where views are loaded.

+## dbreset

+### dbreset.php
+file used to reset production database.

+### dbreset_simple.php
+file used to reset test database.

+###test_data
+contains files used to populate test and production databases, as well as populate.cpp, which we used to create the production datasets.